ec209/re-team-manual/source/documentation/prometheus-for-paas-support.md

 - Resolution, update users that the issue has been resolved.
 - Closure, organise a team incident review.

+## Reliability

+### User expectations

+The most important events for our users are:

+- their metrics can be successfully scraped by Prometheus
+- they can access their dashboards in Grafana
+- alerts are delivered to their receivers

+This is the minimum so our users can be alerted to problems with their system and debug/monitor them.

+We also consider the following important but not as critical for our users:

+- access to the Prometheus user interface (most functionality is available in Grafana)
+- access to the Alertmanager user interface (currently rarely used by our users)
+- alerting rules quickly reviewed and deployed to Prometheus (this is a rare process with little evidence seen so far that quick review and deployment of alerts is essential for users)

+Note, these lists may not be exclusive and are expected to change as our system develops.

+### Service Level Indicators and Objectives (SLIs and SLOs)

+We measure, monitor and alert on our most important user events using SLIs and SLOs.
+Our SLIs are defined and measured on our [Grafana SLI dashboard](https://grafana-paas.cloudapps.digital/d/wIbJBWbmz/re-observe-slis?orgId=1).

+We still need to define and implement SLIs for all of our most important user events (see above).
+We still need to define SLOs for our SLIs and set up corresponding monitoring and alerting for this.
+Until these are done we may not find out if we are not meeting our users expecations of our service levels.

 ## Alerts

 ### RE_Observe_AlertManager_Below_Threshold